-3 officers injured in bomb attack on Kenyan police station
+2 officers injured in bomb attack on Kenyan police station

 One of the women then threw a petrol bomb, while the other two stabbed police officers.
 Police responded by shooting the women, killing them, he said.

+The women were wearing bulletproof vests, he said.
+Images from the scene showed bomb detector units checking the women's bodies for explosives.

+Two police officers were injured in the attack and were in stable condition Sunday at a local hospital, he said.

-No group has yet claimed responsibility for the attack.
-But Kenya is a major contributor to an African Union force fighting the Al-Shabaab Islamist group in neighboring Somalia, and has repeatedly been struck with terror attacks claimed by the group.
+No group has yet claimed responsibility for the attack, but Patterson said suspicion was falling on Al-Shabaab, an Islamist group in neighboring Somalia which has repeatedly carried out terror attacks on Kenyan soil.

 Major attacks in recent years include a massacre at Garissa University in April 2015, in which nearly 150 people were killed, and the 2013 attack on Nairobi's Westgate shopping center that killed at least 67 people.